Post Office Limited: History

-With declining mail usage, Post Office Limited has had chronic losses, with a reported £102 million lost in 2006.
-This raised concerns in the media regarding its ability as a company to operate efficiently.
-Plans to cut the £150m-a-year subsidy for rural post offices led to the announcement that 2,500 local post offices were to be closed.
-This announcement resulted in a backlash from local communities that relied on the service.
+With declining mail usage, Post Office Limited had chronic losses, with a reported £102 million lost in 2006, raising concerns in the media regarding its ability as a company to operate efficiently.
+Minutes of a board meeting in April 2006 state that the company was insolvent and unable to meet its future debts.
+Plans to cut the £150m-a-year subsidy for rural post offices led to the announcement that 2,500 local post offices were to be closed during 2007.